Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 Before deciding to use the system, any Rider agent selects a Ride Manager which will represent their bid.
 Likewise, Car agents select a Matchmaker to represent them in the open market.

+> @todo in initial Rider auth packet add
+>   - expiration timestamp for request if not handled properly (handed in smart contract)
+>   - safety deposit amount (for dispute or negligence handling)

+> @todo think about future ride scheduling through proto
+> @todo think about serving diff priorities (time vs cost vs privacy) on Rider side

+> @todo don't call things Rider 'agents' or Car 'agents', too confusing, remove references to 'agent'

+> @todo mechanism for Car to authorize Matchmaker at start of ride (request notice?)

 1. A Rider agent first contacts their selected Ride Manager indicating that they are seeking a ride, specifying pick up and drop off locations as coordinates.
 2. The selected Ride Manager replies with an estimate of ride cost, and specifies the Ride Manager fee for conducting the transaction.
-3. If the Rider agent accepts the Ride Manager fee, they authorize/sign a packet containing: pick up and drop off coordinates, maximum fare acceptable (in protocol tokens), fee to be paid out to the Ride Manager on ride match (in protocol tokens), ride request transaction hash, Rider agent blockchain address, and the Ride Manager blockchain address (authorized to conduct the transaction).
+3. If the Rider agent accepts the Ride Manager fee, they authorize/sign a packet containing: pick up and drop off coordinates, maximum fare acceptable (in protocol tokens), fee to be paid out to the Ride Manager on ride match (in protocol tokens),  transaction hash, Rider agent blockchain address, and the Ride Manager blockchain address (authorized to conduct the transaction).
 4. The Ride Manager then verifies the alotted fee and places the Rider agent information into a bid table indexed by active ride request transaction hash, awaiting attempts to accept the bid via micro-auction.
 5. Matchmaker services which are subscribed to the Ride Manager service are pushed updates to the bid table.
 If an active bid meets the acceptance criteria for a Car agent (determined by matchamker-internal criterion), then the Matchmaker sends a notice accepting the bid at advertised price.
 The notice packet contains: transaction hash of the ride request, Car agent blockchain address, and Matchmaker blockchain address.
 6. The Ride Manager sifts through acceptance notices to match any internally-specified criterion (Car agent reputation, speed of pick up based on location, etc).
 If the Ride Manager recieves no acceptance notices which meet the criterion, it increments the listed bid price (up to the rider-specified maximum price).
 If there is persistently no acceptable taker within a timeout period, the Ride Manager aborts the request and notifies the Rider agent.
 If there are acceptance notices which meet the Ride Manager criterion, it selects one Car agent to handle the ride and closes the auction on the active ride request, removing the Rider bid from the bid table.
 Transaction validation now begins.